publiccodenet/about/activities/communication/pitching.md

 * what are their expectations of government efficiency and ethics?
 * do they believe that vendors only get contracts through corruption?

 When talking to someone who doesn't trust government officials' ethics or efficiency, explain that making things open reduces opportunities for corruption.
-For example, [Slovakian law requiring mandatory publication of certain types of government contracts](https://www.iflr.com/Article/2799762/Mandatory-publication-of-contracts.html).
+For example, [Slovakian law requires mandatory publication of certain types of government contracts](https://www.iflr.com/Article/2799762/Mandatory-publication-of-contracts.html).
 To encourage compliance, these contracts only become legally binding the day after publication.

 ## Follow up questions